tardate/LittleArduinoProjects/README.md

-# 345 Little Electronics and Arduino Projects
+# 346 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/mostap](./BoldportClub/mostap) - upgrading the tap to **modern** CMOS and MOSFET technology, circa 1975 - another Boldport Club retro classic.
+> Latest addition:sparkles: [SRLatchWithNandGates](./Electronics101/DigitalLogic/SRLatchWithNandGates) - set-Reset latch implemented with NAND gates.

 Just my collection of electronics projects, many involving an Arduino in one way or another.